ElsevierSoftwareX/SOFTX_2020_238/gstlal/doc/pages/review/action_items.md

 - figure out what the PE people want to present and when;  it should be related to this subject matter of this review meeting
 - get documentation generated and installed
-- explain why approximating transition from signals invisible to the next most sensitive instrument to certainly visible by convolving hard edge with \chi distribution with hard edge at detection threshold is a good idea for joint SNR PDFs
+- explain why approximating transition from signals invisible to the next most sensitive instrument to certainly visible by convolving hard edge with @f$ \chi @f$ distribution with hard edge at detection threshold is a good idea for joint SNR PDFs
 - Run the pipeline with Gaussian noise with the color expected in O1/O2/O3/aLIGO Design (no need to run on all, one or two will do) with BNS template waveforms with and without spin
 - Write as many unit tests as possible